Business name: Webtalk

 - Pro Platinum — Costs $40 monthly or $400 yearly to view profiles without other people knowing, you can search through members based on gender as well as age, you’ll get access to unlimited contacts, you can have 20 messages each month to non-WebTalk members, and 20 emails.

-What’s interesting is the part where it doesn’t cost more than $400 a year for the highest package which compared to other MLM companies, would have their prices skyrocketed to squeeze more money from their highest earners.
+What’s interesting is the part where it doesn’t cost more than $400 a year for the highest package which compared to other MLM companies, would have their prices skyrocketed to tens of thousands just to squeeze more money from their highest earners.

 With that amount of money monthly, we might as well open up a McDonald’s franchise, sit back, and relax.